alexanderMSmith/TheGreatFilter/README.md

 settings.json contains settings for the main Discord bot.
 The length of the stat and language priority list, and  the max value for each of the race, feats, and background tables.

 stats.json contains the 6 base 5e stats, which are rolled with 4d6, dropping the lowest value.

+## Design Decisions
+* Stored game data in JSON to facilitate customisation and balancing without requiring the application to be recompiled.
+* Divided character creation into focused classes to assist with debugging, feature expansion, and code clarity.
+* Implemented weighted randomization to reflect race and feat rarity and support additional configuration options.

+## Future Improvements
+* Persist generated characters locally using CSV formatting.
+* Store configuration settings to allow loading of different rule sets.

 # 🔧 Support
 If you need help or want to help, feel free to email me at thecomputingsmith@gmail.com.